xenthy/threat-needle/README.md

 ![setup-2](images/setup-2.png)

 You may also choose to opt for an easier setup by connecting directly to a switch and enabling monitoring mode on that interface (port on the switch).
-The following would be an example on how to achieve that on most Cisco switches.
+The following would be an example on how to achieve that on most Cisco devices.

 ```console
 ➜ Switch(config)# monitor session 1 source interfaces <interface> both